This post originally appeared in VICE UK

-Launched in Japan on the 3rd of December, 1994 – and in Europe and the US in September of 1995 – Sony's PlayStation changed everything.
+Launched in Japan on December 3, 1994—and in Europe and the US in September 1995—Sony's PlayStation changed everything.
 No longer was the console war a two-company contest.
-The introduction of a new, 32bit machine to the market shook things up like never before, the PlayStation becoming a presence that the established twin pillars of home gaming greatness couldn't shut down, as they had Atari's Jaguar, or the 3DO, or Philips' CD-i.
+The introduction of a new, 32-bit machine to the market shook things up like never before, the PlayStation becoming a presence that the established twin pillars of home gaming greatness couldn't shut down, as they had Atari's Jaguar, or the 3DO, or Philips' CD-i.

 But the PlayStation wasn't guaranteed success.
-Its hardware was remarkably powerful for the time, initially developed alongside Nintendo for a joint-venture project before the Mario-makers burned their bridges with Sony to side with Philips on an aborted SNES CD add-on.
-But the "Father of the PlayStation", Ken Kutaragi, had learned from the mistakes of rivals.
+Its hardware was remarkably powerful for the time, initially developed alongside Nintendo for a joint-venture project before the Mario makers burned their bridges with Sony to side with Philips on an aborted SNES CD add-on.
+But the "Father of the PlayStation," Ken Kutaragi, had learned from the mistakes of his rivals.

 As the man who'd encouraged Sony to take its first steps into gaming with the Nintendo deal that never was, Kutaragi understood that the CD-i and 3DO's mistake was not backing impressive technology with games taking advantage of the increased processing power and three-dimensional possibilities.
 As soon as it was clear that the PlayStation could represent the company's own exclusive debut in the gaming market, Sony Computer Entertainment (only founded in 1993) began reaching out to developers well in advance of making any hardware properly public.